mecab/emspect/README.md

 - `-G <query>` or `--gfm-startswith <query>` -- same as `emspect :<query>`

 When multiple options are given, emspect conducts and-search.
 The options can be used multiple times.
-Note you must double-quate when the query contains space.
+Note again you must quate when the query contains space.
 The complete example follows:

 ```bash